gear-foundation/gear-wiki/docs/intro.md

 ### GitHub

-Instructions and other development-focused conversation is found on our [GitHub](https://github.com/gear-tech).
+Instructions and other development-focused conversations are found on our [GitHub](https://github.com/gear-tech).

 ### Discord

-General information and non-technical conversation is found on our [Discord server](https://discord.gg/7BQznC9uD9).
+General information and non-technical conversation are found on our [Discord server](https://discord.gg/7BQznC9uD9).

 ### Twitter